Portable-EHR/PatientSDK-iOS/README.md

 ## Installation

-ehrPatientSDK-ios is available through [CocoaPods](https://cocoapods.org).
+EHRPatientSDK is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby